valentin-deschaintre/valentin-deschaintre.github.io/2022/call-for-papers.md

 ### How to Submit Your Work

 Please submit your work using the SRM online submission system.
-The submission should use the EGSR 2022 LaTeX template available on SRM shortly.
+The submission should use the EGSR 2022 LaTeX template available on SRM under <a href="https://srmv2.eg.org/COMFy/Conference/SR_2022/GetConferenceFile?fileID=13637">this link</a> (first create an account on the SRM system to download the template)

 ### Important dates (All times are midnight, 23:59 UTC)